MissingCore/Music/README.md

    > [!NOTE]
    > You may receive a prompt on your device asking: "Allow USB debugging".
 Click **OK** to allow USB debugging on your PC.
 If you hit **Cancel**, the build command will fail.
 To allow USB debugging after canceling, reconnect your device with the USB cable and run the command again.

+# FAQ

+> Why is the APK version of the app larger than the one from the Google Play Store?

+You can [read this for the full explanation](https://github.com/expo/fyi/blob/main/android-app-size.md), but in short the APK is built to be used with any device.
+The version distributed by the Google Play Store is built for your device.

+> Why is loading the app slow?

+Refer to the [performance section](#performance) of this README.

+> How do I add music to the app?

+Place your music files in the "Music" folder on your Android device.
+It doesn't matter if you put the tracks directly into the folder or in sub-folders for better organization.

+Look in [@missingcore/audio-metadata](https://github.com/MissingCore/audio-metadata) for supported audio files and metadata formats.

+> What platforms are supported?

+We officially support Android.
+Theoretically, this should also work for iOS (as this is React Native code), but this is untested as publishing on the App Store isn't feasible.

 # Legal

 This application and code is published under the GNU Affero General Public License v3.0 (https://github.com/MissingCore/Music/blob/main/LICENSE).